SlackinJack/localai-chat/README.md

 - Read PDFs, DOCX, PPTX, or other files (as raw text), and prompt on the content.
 - Preliminal support for prompting on audio/video files.
 - Search duckduckgo based on generated search terms from your prompt, then answer your prompt based on what it found.
 (With sources!)
-- Generate responses only when appropriate (at least thats the goal anyway)
 - Autodetect, and change models on-the-fly
 - Text-streaming
 - Reply to conversations, load previous conversations or make new ones